loganthompson/cordova-cardflight/README.md

 ### cardflight.initReader()

 Initialize the card reader.
-This method accepts a readerType argument, and is recommended.
+This method accepts a readerType argument, and is highly recommended for speed.
 ````javascript
 cardflight.initReader(successCallback, errorCallback, {
     readerType: TYPE_ENUM // optional